Scale-Fixed Predictions for $\gamma + \eta_c$ production in electron-positron collisions at NNLO in perturbative QCD: Introduction

 The Principle of Maximum Conformality (PMC)~\cite{Brodsky:2011ta, Brodsky:2012rj, Brodsky:2011ig, Mojaza:2012mf, Brodsky:2013vpa} provides a rigorous approach to renormalization scale setting, extending the BLM method~\cite{Brodsky:1982gc} to all orders in pQCD.
-The purpose of the PMC is not to find an `optimal' renormalization scale, but to systematically and rigorously determine the renormalization scale and thus the effective value of $\alpha_s$ consistent with the renormalization group equation (RGE).
-After applying the RGE, the resulting pQCD prediction is independent of the choice of the renormalization scheme.
-The scheme-dependent non-conformal $\{\beta_i\}$-terms are eliminated in the pQCD series, which matches the corresponding conformal series.
-The commensurate scale relations~\cite{Brodsky:1994eh} which relate PMC predictions for different observables to each other are also scheme independent.
-The PMC procedure reduces in the $N_C\to 0$ Abelian limit to the Gell-Mann-Low method~\cite{Brodsky:1997jk}.
+The purpose of the PMC is not to find an `optimal' renormalization scale, but to achieve renormalization scale independent pQCD prediction.
+This can be achieved by systematically and rigorously determining the effective value of $\alpha_s$ of the process based on the renormalization group equation (RGE), which is free of renormalization scale dependence.
+Following this way, the scheme-dependent non-conformal $\{\beta_i\}$-terms~\footnote{There are $\{\beta_i\}$-terms for the renormalization of the heavy quark' mass and wave function, which are irrelevant to the renormalization of $\alpha_s$ and should be kept as conformal coefficients.
+Those terms can be adopted for fixing a more accurate quark mass itself, which is however out of scope of the present paper.} are eliminated in the pQCD series, which matches the corresponding conformal series.
+Thus after applying the RGE, the resulting pQCD prediction is also independent of the choice of the renormalization scheme.
+The commensurate scale relations~\cite{Brodsky:1994eh} which relate PMC predictions for different observables among each other also ensure the scheme independence.
+Moreover, the PMC procedure reduces in the $N_C\to 0$ Abelian limit to the Gell-Mann-Low method~\cite{Brodsky:1997jk}.
 Thus the PMC eliminates renormalization scale-and-scheme ambiguities simultaneously, satisfying the principles of renormalization group invariance~\cite{Brodsky:2012ms, Wu:2018cmb}.
 In addition, since the $\{\beta_i\}$-terms have been removed, the divergent renormalon terms like $\alpha_s^n \beta_0^n n!$ disappear and a convergent perturbative series can be naturally achieved.

 In the paper, we shall adopt the PMC single-scale approach~\cite{Shen:2017pdu} for our analysis.
 The PMC scale can be interpreted as the effective momentum flow within the production process; its value displays stability and convergence with increasing order in pQCD, and any residual scale dependence due to unknown higher-order terms is highly suppressed.